-- Members: Over 1,000 businesses and individuals support the Museum and receive our quarterly Newsletter, the Ventura County Historical Society’s publication of The Journal of Ventura County History, exhibit announcements, special event invitations and other publications.
+- Members: Over 1,000 businesses and individuals support the Museum and special benefits like free entry, store and event discounts, advance sales, the annual Journal of Ventura County History, and more.

 - Endowment Funds: : Endowment funds are professionally managed and are overseen by the Finance and Investment Committee, made up of Board and community members.
-The funds provide operating income for either restricted or general Museum activities, as dictated by the donor.
-These funds include a general operating endowment, the Agriculture Museum Fund, and the Bonita McFarland Trust for art exhibitions, purchases and education.
+The funds provide operating income for either restricted or general Museum activities, as designated by the donor.
+A list of all endowments can be found here.

-- Board of Directors: The board meets monthly and is comprised of up to 15 board members elected for three-year terms
+- Board of Directors: The board meets bi-monthly and is comprised of up to 15 board members elected for three-year terms